Linuxfabrik/monitoring-plugins/mysql-stats/README.md

 # States and Perfdata

-* CRIT: if MySQL's / MariaDB's maximum memory usage is dangerously high
+* CRIT if MySQL's / MariaDB's maximum memory usage is dangerously high.
-* WARN: if any recommendation regarding system ressources is found
+* WARN if any recommendation regarding system ressources is found.

 # Known Issues and Limitations

-* compared to MySQLTuner only performance checks are ported
+* Compared to MySQLTuner only performance checks are ported.
-* compared to check_mysql / MySQLTuner:
+* Compared to check_mysql / MySQLTuner:
   - connections via sockets are not supported
   - only login with username / password (not via SSL/TLS) implemented
   - no option file support